Robbie Grossman Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- The pitching staff for the Twins has a collective 9.5 K/9, the second-best in the league.
+- The pitching staff for the Twins has a collective 9.5 K/9, the second-best in MLB.

 © 2023 Data Skrive.
 All rights reserved.